lbl-srg/obc/examples/case_study_4_fullHVAC/README.md

 >./run_simulations.sh

-(This sets the system variable, which `runSimulations.py` does not do.)
+This bash script sets the system variable, which `run_simulations.py` does not do, hence you should run the `.sh` rather than the `.py` file.

 After this command, the output files and scripts will be in the directory `simulations`.